serverless/serverless/docs/providers/aws/guide/testing.md

 # Testing

-Serverless introduces a lot of simplifications when it comes to serving business logic.
-We only need to provide handler function that almost entirely implements business logic.
-The only thing that we need to apply to are handler function arguments that are passed by FaaS provider.
-E.g. AWS Lambda passes 3 arguments `event`, `context` and `callback` to Node.js functions.
-Of course list of arguments differs between languages and, what is more important, between FaaS providers.

-Another important factor is a cloud environment.
-Basically, it's impossible to emulate AWS locally.
-Of course projects like [dynamodb-local](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) or [kinesalite](https://github.com/mhart/kinesalite) may help but AWS (and other providers) provide much more services.
-We shouldn't rely on local implementations if we want to be 100% sure that our service won't fail after deploying to production environment.

-Because of those issues (and having [test pyramid](http://martinfowler.com/bliki/TestPyramid.html) in mind) we suggest following testing strategy:
+While the Serverless Architecture introduces a lot of simplicity when it comes to serving business logic, some of its characteristics that present challenges for testing.
+They are:

+* The Serverless Architecture is an integration of separate, distributed services, which must be tested both independently, and together.
+* The Serverless Architecture is dependent on internet/cloud services, which are hard to emulate locally.
+* The Serverless Architecture can feature event-driven, asynchronous workflows, which are hard to emulate entirely.

+To get through these challenges, and to keep the [test pyramid](http://martinfowler.com/bliki/TestPyramid.html) in mind, keep the following principles in mind:

+* Write your business logic so that it is separate from your FaaS provider (e.g., AWS Lambda), to keep it provider-independent, reusable and more easily testable.
-- business logic should be independent from FaaS provider,
+* When your business logic is written separately from the FaaS provider, you can write traditional Unit Tests to ensure it is working properly.
-- unit testing should be used as a main tool for verifying business logic,
-- integration tests should be used for verifying integration with other services.
+* Write Integration Tests to verify integrations with other services are working correctly.

+## A Poor Example

-Let's take simple Node.js function as an example.
-The responsibility of this function is to save user into DB and send welcome email:
+Here is an example in Node.js of how to follow the practices above.
+This job this Function should perform is to save a user in a database and then send a welcome email:

 ```javascript
 const db = require('db').connect();